What’s the difference between transcranial direct current stimulation (tDCS) and transcranial magnetic stimulation (TMS)*

 TDCS Devices: tDCS devices range in size from a cell-phone to a small microwave.
 They are almost always battery powered and light enough to be carried around or rested on a normal table top.
 The subject must wear head-gear which includes the electrodes.
 Electrodes are wet with saline (salty water) or gel filled. tDCS devise have small wires that run from the device to the head-gear on the subject head and connect to the electrodes.

-So the biggest difference between tDCS and TMS devise is that tDCS is battery powered, small, and uses a headgear while TMS is wall powered, large and uses a coil held over the head.
+The largest difference between tDCS and TMS devise is that tDCS is battery powered, small, and uses a headgear while TMS is wall powered, large and uses a coil held over the head.
+Furthermore, tDCS is investigational whereas TMS has been FDA approved for the treament of Major Depressive Disorder and is reimbursable by insurance.

 TMS: TMS devices send a short high-power electrical surge to the coil.
 This short pulse though the coil produces electrical current flow in the subject’s head though the principle of “induction”.
 Depending on where the coil is held, the part of the brain under the coil gets stimulated.
 The current produced in the head is pretty intense.
 When the coil is placed on the motor cortex, TMS makes the cells in the motor cortex active, leading to a finger twitch.
 TMS can be applied as a single pulse (single short surge) for example to produce a finger twitch.
 Or TMS can be applied as rapid series of pulses.
 This is what is called repetitive TMS or rTMS.
 These pulses come in a specified pattern.
 Treatment with TMS use rTMS of specific pulse patterns applied to specific brain regions.
 TMS is FDA Cleared for the treatmenet of depression.
 This protocol involves treating the DLPFC (F3) with a 10 Hz frequency at 120% of the motor-threshold.